Cognitive learning

 These are the things going on in your brain, such as thinking, attention, learning, problem-solving, perception, among others.

-Components of Cognitive Learning
+Components of cognitive learning

 Traditional learning mainly focuses on memorization instead of trying to achieve mastery in a particular subject.